isubit/luggage/README.md

 * Drush is installed
 * Git is installed

-Clone this repos latest release into the root directory that your web server points to.
+Clone this repo's latest release into the root directory that your web server points to.
 Releases: https://github.com/isubit/luggage/releases